 - Create a short video to demo your product and your pack, and link it: this will be used by our reviewers to understand what your product does and how the content pack work.

-After you have completed all the requirements and ready to open your Pull Request commit and push your work to the a branch you have created in your forked repo.
+After you have completed all the requirements and are ready to open your Pull Request, commit and push your work to the branch you have created in your forked repo.

 Now you can go ahead an open your Pull Request, you can use this article to do so.
 When creating the pull request make sure to fill in the different section in the pull request template.

 After opening the Pull Request, make sure that you:

 - Sign the CLA: every contributor must sign our Contributor License Agreement in order for their contribution to be added to our content.
 In case of CLA issues check out our FAQs.

 - Monitor your Pull Request on GitHub and be ready for a demo: our Content team will add comments to the Pull Request, asking questions and requesting changes.
 At some point, we'll ask you to schedule a meeting to see an interactive demo, make sure you have a working installation of Cortex XSOAR with your pack fully configured.